The first month in your new job working as a Teaching Assistant

 What You’re Doing is Worthwhile

-Is being a teaching assistant worth it
+Is being a Teaching Assistant

 Why?
 You’re supporting a child to develop core skills that are not only useful in the classroom, but generally in life too.
-Being a teaching assistant is an incredibly rewarding job – at times it can be challenging, but knowing you’re helping a child learn is an unrivalled feeling.
+Being a Teaching Assistant is an incredibly rewarding job – at times it can be challenging, but knowing you’re helping a child learn is an unrivalled feeling.
 The ‘light bulb’ moment

 is something many teaching assistants strive for.